 1. Major medical.

+The first type of equine insurance is major medical.
 If you have a major medical insurance policy for yourself, you automatically have a basic understanding of how it works for horses.
 Equine medical insurance covers veterinary costs such as diagnostic procedures, surgery, medication and veterinary visits associated with an illness or injury.

 Most policies have a deductible for each incident, and all have a limit on the amount the policy will cover per incident and per horse per year.

 These policies are reviewed for renewal by the insurance company’s underwriters each year and are subject to exclusions.
 For example, if your horse colics and needs surgery, and your insurance company pays a portion of your vet bill, the policy may not cover colic when it’s renewed the following year.

 Some insurance companies require a veterinary health certificate as proof that your horse has no pre-existing conditions before you take out the policy; anything related to these conditions will be excluded from the policy.
 All insurance companies have limits on age, too.